A brand-new Nintendo Switch is coming in October

 There’s a trailer, too.

-The console is retailing for $349 on launch in the US, with no UK price set.
+The console is retailing for $349 in the US, and £310 in the UK.
 It will available in the White model shown here, but also the classic Red and Blue that the Switch originally launched in.
 The Red and Blue model will ship with a black dock.

 It looks like a strong upgrade for an already-beloved console, with the addition of an OLED screen a smart technological improvement, which the addition of a dock with wired LAN something that fans have requested for almost as long as the Switch has been released.
 The addition of better networking should help the multiplayer communities of games like Super Smash Bros Ultimate and Splatoon.